gumaerc-testorg/17.40-fall-2017/content/pages/readings.md

 Kinzer, Stephen. "[Are Human Rights Activists Today's Warmongers?](https://www.bostonglobe.com/opinion/2014/05/24/are-human-rights-activists-today-warmongers/gef04rpPxgEdCEdx4DQ87J/story.html)" _Boston Globe,_ May 25, 2014.

-_Claimed by Kinzer: Human rights advocates now often call for war to protect human rights, e.g., in Syria, Afghanistan, South Sudan, This is unwise.
-[Human Rights Watch](https://www.hrw.org/) has been captured by advocates of a belligerent parochial agenda.
+_Claimed by Kinzer: Human rights advocates now often call for war to protect human rights, e.g., in Syria, Afghanistan, South Sudan, This is unwise._ [_Human Rights Watch_](https://www.hrw.org/) _has been captured by advocates of a belligerent parochial agenda.
 This is bad._

 ### _Protecting the commons: global public health_

-Troedsson, Hans, and Anton Rychener, "[When Influenza Takes Flight](http://www.nytimes.com/2005/02/05/opinion/when-influenza-takes-flight.html)," _New York Times_, February 5, 2005_._
+Troedsson, Hans, and Anton Rychener, "[When Influenza Takes Flight](http://www.nytimes.com/2005/02/05/opinion/when-influenza-takes-flight.html)," _New York Times_, February 5, 2005.

 _The 1918 flu killed 675,000 Americans--more than died in combat in the two World Wars combined.
 Bummer.
 Something similar could happen again.
 We have learned some tricks since 1918 but remain poorly prepared for another lethal flu pandemic.
 What's the answer?
 Two ideas: better vaccine manufacturing technique, and worldwide preventive action.
 Again, everyone must cooperate.
 Hence this is a foreign policy problem.
 What are we doing about it?
 Not much._